esciencecenter-digital-skills/escience-academy/pages/connect.md

 permalink: "/connect/"
 ---

-List of how to contact us and connect on social media.
+Read our blog, check out our GitHub projects, follow us on social media, or email us.

 * Read our [Blog](/blog/)
 * GitHub